Become a member

 Opportunities to participate in our network of activities:

-• Four annual Legal Affairs Committee to represent the views of your organisation, together with experts from our European industry.
+• Four annual Legal Affairs Committees to represent the views of your organization, together with experts from our European industry.
 Participation can be done remotely;

 • Working Groups with other experts from Europe and beyond to closely define FEDMA’s position;

-• Use the FEDMA logo as a recognised seal of membership and search for a balanced approach to data.
+• Use the FEDMA logo as a recognized seal of membership and search for a balanced approach to data.

 Be a responsible actor